reginaldbermillo/reginaldbermillo/README.md

 - I'm currently looking for projects especially in React and Node.js 😬
 - As of the moment I'm studying Typescript.
-- My hobbies are playing basketball, watching NBA games and One Piece.😎
+- My hobbies are playing basketball, watching NBA games and One Piece anime.😎
 - I'm also an avid fan of Kobe Bryant and I love collecting rare and autograph nba cards and basketball jersey of the Black Mamba 😎

 Portfolio Website - [reginaldbermillo.com](https://reginaldbermillo.com/)